RationAI/xopat/server/README.md

 xOpat is a standalone web-browser application.
 Server-side execution is necessary only due to certain capabilities browsers cannot provide:
- - parse HTTP GET/POST requests
+ - parse HTTP POST data
  - scan filesystem
  - dynamically compile from configurations